Skip to content

 How New Games Get Picked

-Every title in the library is built in-house, and every one clears the same internal bar before it ships.
+Every title in the library is selected from our partner game providers and clears the same internal bar before it is added.
 The criteria, in decreasing order of importance:

 It has to load fast on a mid-range phone.
 Anything slower than two seconds to interactive gets cut.
 Browser games live and die on load time.